prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 > My developer mind is always uncomfortable with the opaque nature of closed-source products, and as such, I always prefer working with source-available products for the above reasons.
 {{< /notice >}}

-### Choice of programming language

-Fast, responsive and scalable databases are typically written these days in modern languages like Golang or Rust.
-Among the purpose-built vendors, the only one that is built in Java is Vespa.
-Chroma is currently a Python/TypeScript wrapper on top of Clickhouse, an OLAP database built in C++, and an open source vector index, [HNSWLib](https://github.com/nmslib/hnswlib).

-{{< figure src="vector-db-lang.png" >}}

-Interestingly, both Pinecone[^2] and Lance[^3], the underlying storage format for LanceDB, **were rewritten from the ground up** in Rust, even though they were originally written in C++.
-Clearly, the database community is slowly embracing Rust 🦀💪!

 ### Hosting methods